Did You Know You Have Two Types of Immune Systems?

 What Does the Immune System Consist Of?

-The immune system consists of two main components—the innate and adaptive immune systems.
+The immune system can be categorized into two types—the innate and adaptive immune systems.

-Think of the innate immune system as the first line of defense—it is nonspecific, and responds in the same way to all pathogens.
+The innate immune system is the first line of defense—it is nonspecific and responds in the same way to all pathogens.
 It includes physical barriers, such as the skin and mucous membranes, as well as different types of specialized cells.
 This nonspecific mechanism mobilizes within minutes to hours.

-In contrast to the fast-acting innate immune system, the adaptive immune system takes longer (days to weeks) and is highly targeted.
-It forms antibodies against proteins on the surface of a pathogen—called antigens—and creates an immunological memory that results in a faster response if the same pathogen is encountered again.
+In contrast to the immediate response of the innate immune system, the adaptive immune system takes longer (days to weeks) and is highly targeted.
+It forms antibodies against proteins on the surface of a pathogen—called antigens—and creates an immunological memory that results in a faster response if the same pathogen is reencountered.

 How Did We Get Here?
 A Brief History of Our Understanding of the Immune System